 Camp HOPE America – California also has another dream developing.
 Casey and Beth Gwinn, in partnership with real estate developer, Barbara Bethel, have purchased a 612-acre ranch property at Lopez Lake with the goal of developing Bethel Ranch as the home of Camp HOPE Lopez Lake.
 The vision for Bethel Ranch includes social venture capital investment and the development of business enterprises to help fund Camp HOPE Lopez Lake.

 Camp HOPE America has also begun to move across the United States as Family Justice Centers work in partnership with Alliance for HOPE International and join the Camp HOPE America vision.
-In the summer of 2017, there will be fifteen weeks of camp happening across the country at fourteen different locations!
 Our Affiliates across the country are partnering with local camps to put on weeks of Camp HOPE America in their communities that is sure to have a ripple effect far into the future.
-In addition to California sites, the cities/states that implemented Camp HOPE America in their communities in 2017 are:

 From its humble beginnings in San Diego, through challenges and adversity to a statewide program and now a national vision, the fascinating Camp HOPE America journey is gaining supporters, participants, donors, and volunteers across the country.
 To be part of making history and changing the lives of trauma-exposed children and teens, you can donate or get involved personally by contacting campHOPE@allianceforHOPE.com.